Social science

 “Prior to coming to ASU I had several collaborations in eastern and southern Africa, and I would like to reconnect with my African colleagues.
 I spent the last decade working with tribes in Africa on conflict mediation and sustainable development,” Williams said.

 The Watts College of Public Service and Community Solutions, the nation’s largest comprehensive public service college, was recognized today with elite rankings for its schools of public affairs and criminology.
 With highly rated programs in each of its four schools, Watts College presents vivid evidence for the core claim of Arizona State University: excellence and inclusion go hand in hand.
-Indeed, half of the 14 ASU graduate-degree programs ranked in the top 10 are found in Watts College, ASU’s most diverse unit.
+Indeed, half of the 14 ASU graduate-degree programs ranked in the top 10 are found in Watts College.

 Elizabeth Lightfoot will become the next director of the ASU School of Social Work (SSW) on July 1, Watts College of Public Service and Community Solutions Dean Jonathan Koppell announced today.